Double8 – MTB & MTB – EA

 Ranking by number of loops completed: 1 loop or cumulative time of 2 loops or cumulative time of 3 loops or cumulative time of 4 loops (finisher).

-2 categories of ranking according to accumulated battery power: less than 1200Wh / 1200Wh and over.
+2 categories of ranking according to accumulated battery power: less than 1200Wh or 1200Wh and over.
 Women’s / men’s ranking for each.

 Participants must have 2 batteries to ride at least 2 loops or more.
 Each battery must have a minimum capacity of 500Wh for rotational charging between each loop.